revo-market/contracts/README.md

 then possibly update the deploy script before deploying (in particular, this will be necessary if you updated arguments for the constructor for some contract in the deploy script).

-## E2e tests
+## Helper scripts
-To run an e2e test script, first prepare two wallets on Alfajores according to the instructions in `scripts/check-farm-bot-alfajores.ts` (at time of writing, this meant getting LP tokens for each one).
-Then you can run the test script with `ts-node` as follows:
+There are some helper scripts for interacting with the Farm Bot contract in the `scripts` directory.
+- deposit: deposit LP into a farm bot
+- grant-compounder: grant the compounder role (assuming you are the farm bot admin)
+- withdraw: withdraw LP from a farm bot

+The docstring in each script file should help you prepare to run each one.
+Here's an example of running the `deposit` script from the CLI:
 ```
-ALFAJORES_WALLET_PRIVATE_KEY=<fill this in> ALFAJORES_WALLET_PRIVATE_KEY_2=<fill this in too> node --require ts-node/register /Users/charlie/code/revo/contracts/./scripts/check-farm-bot-alfajores.ts
+PRIVATE_KEY=<fill this in> LP_AMOUNT=<fill this in> node --require ts-node/register <fill in path to project>/scripts/deposit.ts
 ```
 or with regular node by first building with `yarn build` and then running the compiled JS file.